Skip to content

 Accessible toilets with a Changing Places facility

 Our proposal includes a new toilet block to replace the current temporary portacabins.
-This would contain male and female toilets, disabled toilets, a toilet for staff and volunteers, baby changing space, and a Changing Places facility.
+This would contain male and female toilets, disabled toilets, Changing Places facility, a toilet for staff and volunteers, baby changing provision, and a shower.
 The facilities would also be made more resilient through improvements to the sewerage network on site.

 What is a Changing Places facility?